wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration.rst

 .. _password-authorization-registration:

-Registration Service with Password Authorization
+Registration service with password authorization
 ================================================

-This registration method is similar to :ref:`simple registration service <simple-registration-service>` except that it allows additional protection of the manager from unauthorized registrations by using a password.
+This registration method is similar to the :ref:`simple registration service <simple-registration-service>`, except that it allows additional protection of the Wazuh manager from unauthorized registrations by using a password.

-Manager
+Wazuh manager
-^^^^^^^
+^^^^^^^^^^^^^

-1. To enable password authorization amend the manager's ``/var/ossec/etc/ossec.conf`` configuration file as shown below:
+1. To enable password authorization amend the Wazuh manager's ``/var/ossec/etc/ossec.conf`` configuration file as shown below:

   .. code-block:: xml